mattmaynes2/aria/reports/final/3-Technical/2-Details/12-LearningAlgorithm.md

 to filter out training data that is not strongly associated with a user action that was taken during a positive training session.

-##### Algorithm Details {-}

-The algorithm works by counting the number of times an event was seen across all training sessions and comparing this value to the number of times the event was also associated with a user action.
+The algorithm counts the number of times an event was seen across all training sessions and comparing this value to the number of times the event was also associated with a particular user action.
 The ratio of `(total event count) / (association count)` is compared to a threshold parameter.
 Only events with a ratio above the threshold trigger an action from the learning component.
 The following pseudocode describes the algorithm.

 ```c